General Statement of Duties:

 2. Have a cumulative grade point average of 2.5 or higher at the time of application and during the period of employment.

 3. Be available for employment for two semesters upon initial hire.

-4. Not be within one year of being placed on disciplinary probation at CMU or any other university on the day applications are due.
-During the period of employment MAs must not be in violation of any university policies or procedures.
+4. Not be on disciplinary probation at CMU or any other university.
+Applicants who are on disciplinary probation will be eligible for consideration if it has been more than one year since being placed on probation on the day applications are due.
+During the period of employment, paraprofessional staff must not be in violation of any university policies or procedures.

 5. All employment positions within the department of Residence Life are interrelated.
 Consequently, disciplinary action received while employed in one Residence Life position may impact employment status in another Residence Life position, up to and including discharge.
 If a paraprofessional is terminated from the position and would like to reapply to be a paraprofessional, the individual must not be within one year of being terminated on the day applications are due.